Spacecraft have visited the asteroids and increased our knowledge of these space critters that are so close to us, yet so far away.

 16 Psyche is a main belt asteroid orbiting between Mars and Jupiter.
 Psyche is large, about 226 km in diameter and is an M-type (metallic) asteroid.
 Because of its high iron and nickel content (it is similar to Earth’s core), it may be that Psyche is the exposed core of an ancient planet that lost its rocky outer layers due to violent collisions billions of years ago.
 Because of its high metal content, this asteroid could be a very valuable resource.
 Psyche orbits the sun every 1,830 days (5.01 years) and its distance from the Sun varies from 2.53 AU to 3.31 AU.
 Its orbit is between Mars and Jupiter and so never comes close to Earth and it is no threat to our planet.

-The mission will be launched in October 2023.
-After launch, the spacecraft will travel using solar-electric propulsion.
+The mission was be launched in October 2023.
+After launch, the spacecraft is traveling using solar-electric propulsion.
 With the help of a gravity assist from Mars, The Psyche spacecraft should arrive at the asteroid Psyche in August 2029.
 The Psyche mission will also test a new laser communication technology, called Deep Space Optical Communication, that encodes data in photons to communicate.

 Psyche Science Instruments